johnathanchiu/jpeg-compressor/README.md

 # Deleting the original image is not recommended

 It is not recommended, there is no meta data in the bz2 file.
 Furthermore, this algorithm is theoretical, 1. there may be bugs and 2. no OS can unwrap a bz2 file and decompress automatically into a viewable image.
+Like I mentioned, this is a completely novel compression algorithm.

 # Dependencies:
  - imageio